Dealing with uncertainty

 Problem solving experience

-We’ve helped many business solve probability problems.
+We’ve helped many businesses solve probability problems.
 Clients have wanted to know things like how reliable a data storage procedure is, how long it should take to catch a spammer, and which treatments are most likely to treat cancer effectively.
 We’ve helped clients evaluate investments, design medical devices, and plan marketing campaigns.
 All these problems boil down to probability.

-In addition to solving probability problems for business, we explain the solutions in terms that decision makers can understand.
+In addition to finding probability problems for business, we also explain the solutions in terms that decision makers can understand.
 (A solution that no one understands well enough to act on doesn’t do any good.)
 Some clients come to us just for explanation.
 For example, a medical device manufacturer asked us to explain to their sales team what the medical literature had to say about their product.
 They needed to understand probabilities in a way they could confidently convey to their customers.

-A. Lester Buck III “I met John a few years ago when I had been struggling for months with a problem in probability and statistics.
-John solved it overnight!” — A. Lester Buck III, Compact Data
+“I met John a few years ago when I had been struggling for months with a problem in probability and statistics.
+John solved it overnight!” — A. Lester Buck III, Compact Data |

 Whether you have a probability problem or need to explain probability, we can help.
 Call or email now to discuss your needs.